hansenjl/week7challenge/README.md

 ## Step 4

+Create some seed data.
+You can do this using a seeds.rb file or by starting the `rake console` and creating a few IceCream objects.

+## Step 5

 In your Controller, write out all 7 of the restful routes for ice creams.
 Try to do this on your own but if you get stuck, you can peek at the REST.png file.
 Add comments above each route to say what it will be used for.
 Don't worry yet about what happens inside of the routes, just set up the basic structure like this:
 ```
  # shows all the ice creams